 Class 315 timetable for 20th October 2020.
 Source: Twitter

-It hasn’t been the same for the West Anglia suburban lines however because all in all the services have almost invariably been along the entire route and rarely has any there been any need for these services to have an intermediate turn back point.
-So what is being said here is London Overground (compared to TfL Rail) are still operating a pattern that has remained much the same over the decades – save for the time when, among other things, until recently when some of the West Anglia outer suburban services were diagrammed to end their duty on a local Chingford service in order to reach the depot there.
-But now the line is exclusively London Overground this is perhaps the biggest change over the years and that alone has given the three routes out of Liverpool Street a far more consistent identity than has been possible for a very long time.
+The West Anglia suburban lines have had the same basic service pattern for decades thus London Overground (compared to TfL Rail) have bee operating what is a time honoured service.
+The only difference until recently when some of the West Anglia outer suburban services were diagrammed to end their duty on a local Chingford service in order to reach the depot there.
+Now the line’s exclusively London Overground the Class 315s retirement is perhaps the biggest change and that alone has given the three routes out of Liverpool Street a far more consistent identity than has been possible for a very long time.

-The most unusual aspect of these lines is perhaps the fact they don’t have a dedicated depot thus the stabling of trains has always been a bit spread out.
+The most unusual aspect of the lines (Chingford, Enfield Town, Cheshunt) is the fact there isn’t a dedicated depot – thus the stabling of trains has always been a bit spread out.
 Its not so much of an issue now that these lines are operated entirely by London Overground and stabling can be mostly concentrated at the small Chingford depot with some outliers at both Enfield Town and Liverpool Street.
-Major servicing and repairs for the 54 Class 710 units are of course conducted at Willesden with both Ilford and East Ham being a further option.
+Major servicing and repairs for the new 54 Class 710 units are undertaken at Willesden with both Ilford and East Ham being further options.

-The Class 315 were a late introduction to these lines in much the same way they were too on the Great Eastern and Romnford to Upminster lines.
+The Class 315 were a late introduction to these lines in much the same way they were on the Great Eastern and Romford to Upminster lines.
 The 315s were mostly used on the Enfield Town services to begin with because Chingford services enjoyed a good portion of 317s on its services.
-They soon became the staple diet too on the outer suburban route to Hertford East which of course serves Cheshunt.
+The 315s soon became the staple diet on the outer suburban route to Hertford East via Turkey Street or via Brimsdown.

-Its just these last few years the 315s have become the one and only stock operating the three inner suburban routes displacing the 317s from Chingford completely thus the 315s have in fact had had a good innings – and were supposed to have been withdrawn a couple of years ago!
+Its just these last few years the 315s have become the one and only stock operating the three inner suburban routes displacing the 317s from Chingford completely thus the 315s have in fact had had a good innings.
+Besides they were supposed to have been withdrawn a couple of years ago!

 The final Class 315 service 20th October 2020: